-The Elias Motsoaledi Local Municipality tariff will increase application of 6.84 per cent to be approved by NERSA and the tariff will be implemented accordingly.
-The 6.84 per cent increase Honourable Speaker is calculated taking into account the affordability of the community we serve.
+The ESKOM tariff increase application of 6.4 per cent to be approved by NERSA and

+The tariff will be implemented accordingly.
+The 6.4 per cent increase Honourable Speaker is calculated taking into account the affordability of the community we serve together with 7.32 percent increase in bulk purchase of electricity.

-Honourable Speaker, Property Rates tariff will increase in 2018/2019 on average by 5.3 per cent due to the implementation of a new general valuation roll on 01 July 2017 which will need to be relooked.
+Honourable Speaker, Property Rates tariff will increase in 2018/2019 on average by 5.3 per cent that is within the forecasted tariff increase upper limit of 3 to 6 percent target band.